brideo/blog/_posts/magento2/2016-02-14-jQuery-Plugin-Design-Pattern-In-Magento-2.md

 The plugin we are going to create is a really simple element color changer, the example is purely for demo purposes to give you an insight into the design pattern.

-Here is what out initial template should look, there is no actual business logic in this file yet, it's just declaring our namespace and setting the default color to `blue`.
+Here is what our initial template should look like, there is no actual business logic in this file yet, it's just declaring our namespace and setting the default color to `blue`.

 I have commented each section of the code to help provide some clarity of the internals.